Texas Chicken Fried Steak with Cream Gravy

 Frying the steak:

-• If you want "chicken fingers" slice the steak into strips first, then season the strips with a little salt and pepper.
-Dredge strips in egg mixture, then flour, and fry.
+• If you want “chicken fingers” slice the steak into strips first, then season the strips with a little salt and pepper.
+Dredge strips in flour, egg, then flour again.
 These cook faster than whole steaks.

 • After you place the steak in the oil, let them cook for 2-3 minutes; DO NOT MOVE THE STEAK during those first 2-3 minutes.
 After, take a peek and see if the first side is golden brown; if so, flip and cook an additional 2-4 minutes.